Poved

 Secondly the theories of Hyman, Sugarman and Douglas implied that because working class pupils and their families were fatalistic, unwilling to defer gratification and had a strong present time orientation they were culturally deprived.
 However critics argued that when working class students and their families appear to lack ambition, they may be being realistic rather than fatalistic about their educational prospects.
 Their experience tells them that they are unlikely to be successful; they may fear the prospect of failure more than middle class students and their parents.
 Also, working class ambitions may be reduced as a result of poor school reports which demoralise them whereas middle class parents are more likely to respond by trying to remedy the situation, for example by purchasing books and /or private tuition.
 Furthermore working class parents may themselves lack the education to help their children as much as they would like. : they may not be able to turn their ambitions for their children into effective help:

-In any case it has been pointed out [for example in Family Background and Educational Success by [Claire Crawford, Lorraine Dearden, John Micklewright and Anna Vignoles 2016] that around half of the poorest 20% of 14 year old children still expect to apply to university.
-Admittedly this is considerably lower than the 80% the richest 20% of children who intent to apply and it is also the case that for the poorest children the percentage intending to apply to university does fall between the ages of 14 and 17 to about 55% but this is surely not indicative of overall limited aspirations among poor pupils.
-Click here for an article from The Conversation By Gill Main entitled "Parents and children living in poverty have the same aspirations as those who are better off" NEW link added September 2018.
-This study reinforces the conclusions of the above mentioned study by Claire Crawford, Lorraine Dearden, John Micklewright and Anna Vignoles 2016.
+Admittedly this is considerably lower than the 80% of the richest 20% of children who intend to apply, and it is also the case that for the poorest children the percentage intending to apply to university does fall between the ages of 14 and 17 to about 55% but this is surely not indicative of overall limited aspirations among poor pupils.
+Click here for an article from The Conversation by Gill Main entitled "Parents and children living in poverty have the same aspirations as those who are better off" NEW link added September 2018.
+This study reinforces the conclusions of the above mentioned study by Claire Crawford, Lorraine Dearden, John Micklewright, and Anna Vignoles 2016.

 Thirdly several sociologists have been critical of Murray on the grounds that he has neglected more structural explanations of poverty, that he has neglected research indicating that the culture of the poor is not significantly different from the culture of society in general. that he has neglected the fact that many people move in and out of poverty such that no permanent underclass exists and that the scaling down of welfare benefits as proposed by Murray would surely worsen the situation for the poor in the short term and in the long term despite Murray's belief in "trickle down economics.".
 Thus these sociologists deny that Murray has provided an accurate explanation of poverty and deny also that the relative educational underachievement of poor students can be explained mainly by their own negative fatalism.

 In the early 21st Century it has been suggested by some social analysts [such as those associated with the Centre for Social Justice in the UK] that negative attitudes to work are transmitted from generation to generation in some families which results in the intergenerational transmission of unemployment and poverty which in turn generate negative attitudes toward education.
-However research by Professor Tracy Shildrick and others indicates that there are very few families where unemployment has been the norm for three generations while Professor Meg Maguire has pointed out that a very large proportion of individuals living in poverty are also in paid employment but receiving low wages.

 Fourthly although many sociologists have considerable sympathy for the work of Willis and Bourdieu, Willis' study is unrepresentative of contemporary working class students because it concentrates on a very small number of non-examination Secondary modern school boys in the 1970s.
 These pupils' subcultural characteristics are not necessarily typical of the working class as a whole and attitudes to work may have altered because the hard physical work preferred by Willis'" lads" is no longer widely available leading most but not all working class boys to adopt different attitudes to future employment although, of course serious problems remain for working class boys who cannot adopt to the changing labour market circumstances..
 Critics of Bourdieu argue that the concept of cultural capital is rather vague and that it is far from obvious that the possession of some kinds of cultural capital [such as higher level linguistic skills and willingness to engage with "high culture" are necessary to success especially at First School, Middle School and early Secondary School levels although they may possibly be very helpful especially in the study of the Humanities at Advanced Level and in Higher Education.
 However other aspects of cultural capital involving preparation for school, inculcation of pro-school attitudes and help with homework may well be useful at the lower educational levels.